Canopy

 - Cursor Directory.
 Same story for Cursor rules.

 - Smithery, Glama, and other MCP registries.
 Closest neighbours.
 They solve the tool-distribution problem for MCP specifically.
-The marketplace would interoperate with these (an MCP server is a valid asset kind) rather than compete.
+Canopy would interoperate with these (an MCP server is a valid asset kind) rather than compete.

 - npm / cargo / pip.
 The analogy people reach for.
 They are not competitors; they are the existence proof that a packaging-plus-registry layer is the right shape for this problem.

 The differentiator is not features.
-It is the refusal to be owned by any single harness vendor.
+It is the refusal to be owned by any single harness vendor, backed by adapters we maintain so that refusal is real and not aspirational.

 Open risks

 - Manifest design churn.
 The manifest is the contract.
 Getting it wrong in v0 and then changing it in v1 burns trust and breaks every published asset.
-We need to ship a deliberately minimal v0 and resist the urge to encode every harness’s quirks before we have learned which ones matter.
+We ship a deliberately minimal v0 and resist encoding every harness’s quirks before we have learned which ones matter.

 Open questions

-runtimefield (e.g., “this skill assumes a coding harness, not a general chat harness”) or do we leave the runtime fit implicit and let adapters refuse? - How aggressively do we want to court the MCP ecosystem, by making the marketplace a strict superset of MCP server distribution, or by treating MCP as one asset-kind among several?
+runtimefield (e.g., “this skill assumes a coding harness, not a general chat harness”) or do we leave the runtime fit implicit and let adapters refuse? - How aggressively do we court the MCP ecosystem, by making Canopy a strict superset of MCP server distribution, or by treating MCP as one asset-kind among several?

 Next steps